watarukumagai-git/opt/peer_review/no2/review_comment.md

 - "the new algorithm based on Spatial Autocorrelation and Convolutional Long Short-Term Memory (SAC-ConvLSTM)[17]-[18]", but the reference paper [17] do not use SAC-ConvLSTM (Chapter 1).

+## major comment9 (Reference)
+The references may be selective to those written in Chinese.
+I cannot understand and judge if the content is appropriate.
+It is preferable to cite references written in English for this journal.
+Please cite any references written in English that provides an equivalent basis if possible.
+Otherwise, please add "(in Chinese)" at the end of Chinese references.
+For example, "The authors: "title", journal, pages (year) (in Chinese)".

 # [Minor Comments]
 Although the author does not have to revise everything, please refer to the following minor comments for improving the current manuscript:

 ## minor comment1 (General)
 There are many misstatements in the current manuscript.
 While paying attention to the uniformity and correspondences of symbols or words, please modify the following items:
-- DBO algorithm (from Sections 3.1 to 3.3)
+i) DBO algorithm (from Sections 3.1 to 3.3)
    - What is b in Eq.(17)?
 (Eq.(17), Page 3)
    - In the sentence "Here, t represents the number of iterations now, ...", where is t in Eq.(17)?
 In my understanding, population’s position at t-th iteration should be x_i(t).
 (Eq.(17), Page 3)
    - In the sentence "..., p is a constant belonging to (0,1).", where is p in Eq.(17)?
 (Under Eq.(17), Page 3)
    - Eq.(18) is exactly the same as Eq.(17) and shoulud be modified to the updating equation for dung ball rolling beetle's position if \delta>0.9.
 (Eq.(18), Page 3)
    - There is no equation for updating brood ball, but only an explanatory note about variable.
 (Page 4)
    - There are wrong equation numbers; for example, "defined in the aforementioned formula (3)" in top of Eq.(21) and "we know from formula (5)" in top of Eq.(24).
-(Page 4)
-- LSTM (Section 3.4, Page 4)
+(Page 4) ii) LSTM (Section 3.4, Page 4)
    - "h_{t-1}" should be mathematical style. (top of Eq.(28))
    - What is the second formula in Eq.(29)?
 I guess the first formula is sufficient.
-(Eq.(29))
-- Evaluation indicators (Section 4.3, Page 6)
+(Eq.(29)) iii) Evaluation indicators (Section 4.3, Page 6)
    - Four metrics (RMSE, MAPE, MSE, and R-squared) are used in the experimental results, but the sentence "we use three main evaluation metrics in this paper." is written and there is no explanation of Eq.(34).
 (Top of Eq.(31))
    - In the MAPE definition (Eq.(32)), "n" and "N" are used in the same meaning although it is inferred that "n" is the number of data.
 Unify the letters.
 (Eq.(32))
    - In the R definition (Eq.(34)), the sum term on the right side in the denominator is included in the exponential part on the left side.
 Rewrite it correctly.
 (Eq.(34))
    - The experimental results use R-squared, but Eq.(34) is the definition equation of "Sample correlation coefficient" or "Pearson's correlation coefficient" between actual and estimated values.
 Specify the definition formula for R-squared correctly.
 (Eq.(34))
    - The only explanation for "p" from Eqs.(31) to (34) is "In this formula, p_estimate(i) and p_actual(i) are the predicted and measured values." in the current manuscript.
 Add the explanation "p is the objective variable of the LSTM model."
 (Under Eq.(34))
    - The symbols "p_estimate(i)" and "p_actual(i)" are too long for visiblity.
 Generally, "y" is used as the symbol of measured value of the objective variable and "$\hat{y}$" is used as the symbol of predicted value of the objective variable.
-I suggest "p_estimate(i)" and "p_actual(i)" are replaced by them.
-- Model parameter setting (Section 4.4, Page 6)
+I suggest "p_estimate(i)" and "p_actual(i)" are replaced by them. iv) Model parameter setting (Section 4.4, Page 6)
    - Section 3.4 explains "the activation function (usually Sigmoid or ReLU)", but what is "selu" in Table 2?
 (Table 2)
    - What is "BWO"?
 (Top of Table 3)